braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/appsflyer.md

 ### Step 3: Configure Braze in AppsFlyer's Dashboard

-- In AppsFlyer's dashboard, navigate to the "Integrated Partners" page.
-- On that page, search for Braze and click on Braze's logo to open up a configuration window.
+In AppsFlyer's dashboard, navigate to the "Integrated Partners" page on the left bar.
+From here, search for Braze and click on Braze's logo to open up a configuration window.
-- Under "Integration Parameters" select "enable".
+![AppsFlyer][1]{: style="float:right;max-width:30%;margin-left:15px;margin-bottom:15px;margin-top:15px"}

-- Copy the Braze API key (obtained in the prior step) into the "API_key" field.
-- Copy the Braze Rest Endpoint url (obtained in the prior step) into the "REST_endpoint" field.
+Within the Integration tab, switch on Activate Partner, copy the Braze API key into the "API_key" field, add the Braze REST Endpoint URL into the "REST Endpoint" field.
+Finally, save your configuration.
-- Click "Save & Close".

 Additional information on these instructions is available in [AppsFlyer's documentation][16].

-Braze maps AppsFlyer's data fields to segment filters in the following way
+Once you have saved the configuration, AppsFlyer sends the following data to Braze for every organic and non-organic install.
+Below, you can view how Braze maps AppsFlyer's data fields to specific segment filters.

 | AppsFlyer Data Field | Braze Segment Filter |
 | -------------------- | --------------------- |